Best GPS Vehicle Tracker (2026) – Tested & Ranked

 - Long battery life compared to most trackers

-- Works without vehicle connection
+- Works without a vehicle connection

 - Suitable for long-term tracking